Undergraduate Internships & Co-ops

 Am I required to complete a co-op or internship before graduation?

-Only CIS majors are required to complete a co-op/internship.
+Only CIS and MGMT majors are required to complete a co-op/internship.
 However, we strongly encourage all students to complete at least one internship before graduation.

 Students should schedule an appointment with a Career Coach at the Ulmer Career Center to discuss an internship search and to have any additional questions about receiving credit answered.Learn how to search for Co-ops via CareerTrak